uscmakers/waterbender/README.md

 Since our project was so tall and our workspace was in the basement of a building, working on and moving the project was a constant struggle.
 Here are some highlights:

 <img width="500" alt="IMG_0944" src="https://github.com/uscmakers/waterbender/assets/31314514/7e4fae2e-8ec8-46f2-8d52-272f45124599">

 <img width="500" alt="IMG_0938" src="https://github.com/uscmakers/waterbender/assets/31314514/6c8fda2b-c7e2-4096-bfd4-c09b31867eca">

-We all know that water and electronics don't mix well, and we narrowly avoided some catastrophic situations :)
+We all know that water and electronics don't mix well, so we planned our design accordingly.
+This was difficult because all electronics had to be placed above any areas where water may leak.

 ## Technical Breakdown

 ## Acknowledgements
-Special thank you to our team, Allan Weber, duct tape, and the very reliable EEB basement ladder.
+Special thank you to our team, Professor Weber, duct tape, and the very reliable EEB basement ladder.

 <img width="500" alt="IMG_2538" src="https://github.com/uscmakers/waterbender/assets/31314514/fcbd51b1-e71e-4ffd-be5a-6d0f24e30a4b">